-3.03 WALL AND PARTITION FRAMING INSTALLATION
+3.04 WALL AND PARTITION FRAMING INSTALLATION

-A. General: Provide double bottom plates and double top plates using members of 2-inch nominal thickness whose widths equal that of studs, except single bottom plate and top plate may be used for non-load-bearing partitions and a single top plate for load-bearing partitions where framing members bearing on partition are located directly over studs.
-Fasten plates to supporting construction unless otherwise indicated.

-- 1. For exterior walls, provide 2-by-6 inch nominal- size wood studs spaced 16 inches o.c. unless otherwise indicated. - 2.
-For interior partitions and walls, provide 2-by-6 inch nominal- or 2-by-4 inch nominal- size wood studs spaced 16 inches o.c. unless otherwise indicated. - 3.
-Provide continuous horizontal blocking at midheight of partitions more than 96 inches high, using members of 2-inch nominal thickness and of same width as wall or partition. - B. Construct corners and intersections with three or more studs, except that two studs may be used for interior non-load-bearing partitions. - C. Frame openings with multiple studs and headers.
+- A. General: Provide double bottom plates and double top plates using members of 2-inch nominal thickness whose widths equal that of studs, except single bottom plate and top plate may be used for non-load-bearing partitions and a single top plate for load-bearing partitions where framing members bearing on partition are located directly over studs.
+Fasten plates to supporting construction unless otherwise indicated. - 1.
+For exterior walls, provide 2-by-6 inch nominal- size wood studs spaced 16 inches on center unless otherwise indicated. - 2.
+For interior partitions and walls, provide 2-by-6 inch nominal- or 2-by-4 inch nominal- size wood studs spaced 16 inches on center unless otherwise indicated. - 3.
+Provide continuous horizontal blocking at mid-height of partitions more than 96 inches high, using members of 2-inch nominal thickness and of same width as wall or partition. - B. Construct corners and intersections with three or more studs, except that two studs may be used for interior non-load-bearing partitions. - C. Frame openings with multiple studs and headers.
 Provide nailed header members of thickness equal to width of studs.
 Support headers on jamb studs. - 1.
-For non-load-bearing partitions, provide double-jamb studs and headers not less than 4inch nominal depth for openings 48 inches and less in width, 6-inch nominal depth for openings 48 to 72 inches in width, 8-inch nominal depth for openings 72 to 120 inches in width, and not less than 10-inch nominal depth for openings 10 to 12 feet in width. - 2.
-For load-bearing wall, provide double-jamb studs for openings 60 inches and less in width, and triple-jamb studs for wider openings.
+For non-load-bearing partitions, provide double-jamb studs and headers not less than 4-inch nominal depth for openings 48 inches and less in width, 6-inch nominal depth for openings 48 to 72 inches in width, 8-inch nominal depth for openings 72 to 120 inches in width, and not less than 10-inch nominal depth for openings 10 to 12 feet in width. - 2.
+For load-bearing walls, provide double-jamb studs for openings 60 inches and less in width, and triple-jamb studs for wider openings.
 Provide headers of depth indicated.

-3.04 CEILING JOIST AND RAFTER FRAMING INSTALLATION
+3.05 CEILING JOIST AND RAFTER FRAMING INSTALLATION

 - A. Ceiling Joists: Install ceiling joists with crown edge up and complying with requirements specified above for floor joists.
 Face nail to ends of parallel rafters. - Where ceiling joists are at right angles to rafters, provide additional short joists parallel to rafters from wall plate to first joist; nail to ends of rafters and to top plate and nail to first joist or anchor with framing anchors or metal straps.
-Provide 1-by-8-inch nominal- size or 2-by-4-inch nominal- size stringers spaced 48 inches o.c. crosswise over main ceiling joists. - B. Rafters: Notch to fit exterior wall plates and toe nail or use metal framing anchors.
+Provide 1-by-8-inch nominal- size or 2-by-4-inch nominal- size stringers spaced 48 inches on center crosswise over main ceiling joists. - B. Rafters: Notch to fit exterior wall plates and toenail or use metal framing anchors.
 Double rafters to form headers and trimmers at openings in roof framing, if any, and support with metal hangers.
-When rafters abut at ridge, place directly opposite each other and nail to ridge member or use metal ridge hangers. - 1.
-At valleys, provide double-valley rafters of size indicated or, if not indicated, of same thickness as regular rafters and 2 inches deeper.
-Bevel ends of jack rafters for full bearing against valley rafters. - 2.
-At hips, provide hip rafter of size indicated or, if not indicated, of same thickness as regular rafters and 2 inches deeper.
-Bevel ends of jack rafters for full bearing against hip rafter. - C. Provide collar beams (ties) as indicated or, if not indicated, provide 1-by-6-inch nominal- size boards between every third pair of rafters, but not more than 28 inches o.c.
+When rafters abut at ridge, place directly opposite each other and nail to ridge member or use metal ridge hangers. - C. Provide collar beams (ties) as indicated or, if not indicated, provide 1-by-6-inch nominal- size boards between every third pair of rafters, but not more than 24 inches on center.
 Locate below ridge member, at third point of rafter span.
-Cut ends to fit roof slope and nail to rafters. - D. Provide special framing as indicated for eaves, overhangs, dormers, and similar conditions if any.
+Cut ends to fit roof slope and nail to rafters.

+D. Provide special framing as indicated for eaves, overhangs, dormers, and similar conditions if any.

-3.05 PLYWOOD INSTALLATION
+3.06 PLYWOOD INSTALLATION